dcaldr/denik-zza/docs/testing-database-setup.md

 ## Advanced Features

 ### Global Test Database Override
+### Three-Mode Testing via --dart-define

+You can switch test modes using compile-time flags:

+- Default (in-memory):
+  - Run: `flutter test`
+  - Behavior: No disk writes, fastest execution.
+- Persist mode (writes to disk for debugging):
+  - Run: `flutter test --dart-define=TEST_MODE=persist`
+  - Behavior: Database file is created on disk under `test_outputs/persist` (ignored by git).
+- Production validation (guarded):
+  - Run: `flutter test --dart-define=TEST_MODE=production --dart-define=CONFIRM_PRODUCTION_TESTING=yes`
+  - Behavior: Uses production-like persistent paths; only for special validation.

+Under the hood:
+- `test/utils/test_configuration.dart` reads `TEST_MODE` and applies safety checks.
+- `test/utils/test_output_manager.dart` creates and manages `test_outputs/*` directories.
+- `test/utils/unified_test_setup.dart` wires the environment and constructs the database.
+- `AppDatabase` treats a provided `path` ending with `.db` as a file path, or uses a directory path plus `db.sqlite` if a folder path (or no path) is provided.
+This enables clean control in persist mode.

+Recommended patterns:
+- Prefer the `TestingSetupHelper.setupGroup()` wrapper in tests for consistent setup/teardown across modes.
+- Persist artifacts are placed in `test_outputs/` and are ignored by git.

 Force all tests to use the same database type (useful for CI/CD):